Johngn/hackernews/README.md

 This project uses the official [Hacker News API](https://github.com/HackerNews/API), which is free and does not require an API key.
 The endpoints that it provides are not ideal for creating a streamlined and fast application.
 The main endpoint to get the Top Stories is https://hacker-news.firebaseio.com/v0/topstories.json.
 This returns only the IDs of the stories, which is just an array of numbers.
 From there you have to individually call https://hacker-news.firebaseio.com/v0/item/{ID}.json for each story, which will return an object containing the story details, such as the author, number of comments, external link and so on.

 Because the main endpoint only returns IDs, I had to call the endpoint to get story details in a loop, making a request with each ID to populate the FrontPage component with stories.
 As the main endpoint returns 500 IDs, this results in a slowdown as the page loads.
 I faked a way to fix this by slicing the ID array and just fetching fewer stories.
-To change the amount of stories requested you need to edit `src/config.js`, within which you can also edit the number of stories shown per page.
-The defaults are 100 requests and 13 stories per page.
+To change the amount of stories requested you need to edit `src/config.js`.
+The default is 100 requests.

 ### Styling